ngzhili/ngzhili/README.md

 ### Hi there 👋

-My name is Zhili and I aspire to be a data scientist and AI engineer.
-I am a current NUS Penultimate majoring in Mechanical Engineering + USP with a minor in Computer Science.
+My name is Zhili and I am passionate in creating AI and data science products that could make an impact on the world.
+I am a current NUS Penultimate majoring in Mechanical Engineering + University Scholars Programme (USP) with a minor in Computer Science.
 Having a profound interest in the innovation of Artificial Intelligence, machine learning and data science, I am always on the lookout for opportunities to network and learn from industry experts in my fields of interest.

 <!-- Actual text -->